credativ/plutono/docs/sources/developers/plugins/legacy/data-sources.md

 +++
-title = "Legacy data source plugins" keywords = ["grafana", "plugins", "documentation"] aliases = ["/docs/grafana/latest/plugins/developing/datasources/"]
+title = "Legacy data source plugins" keywords = ["plutono", "plugins", "documentation"] aliases = ["/docs/plutono/latest/plugins/developing/datasources/"]
 +++

 # Legacy data source plugins

 Data source plugins enable people to develop plugins for any database that communicates over HTTP.
-Its up to the plugin to transform the data into time series data so that any grafana panel can then show it.
+Its up to the plugin to transform the data into time series data so that any plutono panel can then show it.

 ## Data source development